Halalaluyafail3/MultiMapTemplate/README.md

 This library assumes `typeof` exists, specifically it relies on `typeof(type)`.
 If `typeof` is not provided by your compiler, it should be defined as a macro which calls your compiler's version of `typeof`.
 If `typeof` is defined as `#define typeof(...)__VA_ARGS__` (because `typeof` is not supported) or something equivalent, then the type provided as the type of the keys shall be specified such that the type of a pointer to a key can be obtained by postfixing a `*` to the type of the keys.

 # The MapDecl macro
 Declares a map using the given name and types.
-In each translation unit MapDecl shall only be called once for each name provided, duplicate calls are never allowed.
-MapDecl invocations which use the same name shall all be equivalent.

-This macro shall only be used at the global scope.

 ## Synopsis
 ```c